AviMath2412/Data_science_Assignment/README.md

 ## Running a notebook

-1. Open the repo in VS Code / Cursor or Jupyter.
+1. Open the repo in VS Code or Jupyter.
 2. Select a kernel with the packages above installed.
 3. **Kernel → Restart & Run All** on the target notebook.
 4. Confirm all `assert` cells pass and plots render with titles and axis labels.